 It is thought that this work commemorates three separate events – the Council of Basel in 1439 which was called to unite the Latin and Greek Churches and to deal with the Turkish threat (which would ultimately lead to the fall of Constantinople in 1453); the celebration of the Epiphany in 1459, that Cosimo was patron and benefactor to, and in which a very young Lorenzo Medici played one of the roles during the reenactment festivities; and the celebration held in Florence later that year to honor Pope Pius II.

 This fresco is among my favorite Renaissance works for its color, subject matter and intricate detail.
 It visually stunning for the minute detail Gozzoli went to in depicting the clothing, jewelry and horse trappings of the time.
 I never thought I would see it outside of an art book.
 And yet, here I stood, just inches from it.
 Nothing could have prepared me for the visceral impact of seeing it in person.
 The scale of it brought me to tears almost immediately.
 I was so engrossed in the painting that I don’t think I even looked up to see the gilded ceiling, though the mosaic floor crafted from white marble and purplish porphyry did briefly catch my attention.

 At the end of this exhibit there’s an interactive display that displays a smaller version on an IMAX screen.
 When you stand on the sensor and physically point to areas on the screen, it zooms in and provides text detail for that section of the painting.
 I was there for about 45 minutes, just pointing and reading.
-Afterwards, I could identify each of the faces in this work, but sadly, those notes, as well as my notes from the rest of this palazzo, have disappeared from my original journals.
+Afterwards, I could identify each of the faces in this work.
+Sadly, the notes I took during this session were in my original journal, which I lost on my flight to Istanbul later that week.